DJ LeMahieu Player Props: Yankees vs. Rockies

-DJ LeMahieu is available when the New York Yankees take on Austin Gomber and the Colorado Rockies at Coors Field Friday at 8:40 PM ET.
+The New York Yankees, including DJ LeMahieu (.235 slugging percentage in past 10 games, including no home run), take on starting pitcher Connor Seabold and the Colorado Rockies at Coors Field, Saturday at 8:10 PM ET.

-He is back in action for the first time since July 9, when he went 1-for-4 against the Cubs.
+He racked up two hits (going 2-for-4) in his most recent appearance against the Rockies.

 DJ LeMahieu Game Info & Props vs. the Rockies